-We use publicly available data and data from social service agencies to inform us about which issues people in the zip codes we cover care about and complain about most.
+We use publicly available data and data from social service agencies to inform us about which issues Detroiters ask for help with and complain about most.
 We think this is most likely to lead to the kind of reports our news consumers will find valuable.

 How do people find Outlier’s stories?